ptrsym/MAD-MyFavouritePlaces/readme.md

-encountered issues with content view name updating realised I needed to add an ObservedObject wrapper to my PlaceRowView to fix the problem tried to build an .onDelete function for the lists in the detail view using a similar method to the content view. found difficulties accessing the relationship set and got a fault error with initial function took a different approach to convert the NSSet to a swift array
+encountered issues with content view name updating realised I needed to add an ObservedObject wrapper to my PlaceRowView to fix the problem tried to build an .onDelete function for the lists in the detail view using a similar method to the content view. found difficulties accessing the relationship set and got a fault error with initial function took a different approach to convert the NSSet to a swift array added image functions to viewmodel added thumbnail and image to views working project

 ### Video 1